Add a Mapping

 • Correction type (if correction mapping): One of Insert, Edit, Delete, Restatement.

 • Data file type: One of Transactional profile, Transactional log, or Temporal.
-For more information, see Data file types below.
+For more information, see Data file type.

 • Override behavior: The behavior to use newer records to overwrite older records.
-For more information, see Override behavior below.
+The override behavior defines how Visier uses newer records to overwrite older records.
+For more information, see Override behavior.

 • Optional: In Record filter, type a formula.
 The record filter defines logic to select or ignore records in a source.
 To access a preview of the records and the formula dictionary, click Enter full screen.
 For more information about record filter expressions, see Record filter below.